isomerpages/iras-taxacademy/_tomorrow-tax-professional/skillsfuture-credit.md

 **Claim Process**<br>

 - Please indicate in the registration form that you would like to use the SkillsFuture Credit
-- Email your Full Name (as per NRIC), last 4 digits of your NRIC number including the alphabet and amount of SkillsFuture Credit to be claimed to Tax Academy within 3 working days from the date of registration
+- Email the following to Tax Academy within 3 working days from the date of registration:
+  - Your Full Name (as per NRIC)
+  - last 4 digits of your NRIC number including the alphabet
+  - screenshot showing the available skillscredit in your Skillsfuture portal and
+  - amount of SkillsFuture Credit to be claimed
 - Tax Academy will issue an invoice reflecting the nett programme fee payable after deducting the SkillsFuture Credit claimable
 - Please make payment within 7 days upon receiving the invoice so that Tax Academy can issue a programme confirmation
 - Upon receiving the programme confirmation, please log in to the SkillsFuture Credit portal and upload the confirmation to submit your claim immediately
 - Please email Tax Academy a screenshot of the claim after it has been submitted and approved by SkillsFuture Singapore
+- Please note the following
+	- Participant have to ensure claims are submitted and approved before course commencement.
+TA reserves the right to collect the balance fees or defer to the next intake should claims are not successfully completed.
-- Please note that TA programmes are not eligible for other funding such as the Mid-Career Enhanced Subsidy (MCES) and Workfare Skills Support (WSS) Scheme.
+	- TA programmes are not eligible for other funding such as the Mid-Career Enhanced Subsidy (MCES) and Workfare Skills Support (WSS) Scheme.

 *Sign up for our programmes now, just a few simple steps and you can offset the programme fees using your SkillsFuture Credits.*